 After following the above steps, the final step is to define the entry and exit points.
-There are many theories on how to make this happen.
-However, most people believe in entering the trades when all the indicators match up even before the candle closes.
-Other people prefer seeing all the traders match up and wait until the candle closes up.
+There are many theories on how to make this happen, however most people believe in entering the trades when all the indicators match up even before the candle closes.
+Other people, instead, prefer seeing all the traders match up and wait until the candle closes up.

 Entry Positions – Place a buy position if: the 5 day moving average is above the 10 day simple moving average and when the stochastic lines are moving up.
 Finally, enter when the RSI is greater than 50.